The 90-Day Rule, Explained

 However, it’s important to remember that while the 90-day rule tells USCIS officers to presume misrepresentation of intent, it also allows applicants to present evidence to the contrary.
 If an applicant can convince the USCIS officer that they came to the United States without misrepresenting their plans, and that their intentions genuinely changed during the 90 days after they arrived in the United States, they may still be approved for a green card.

 Do you qualify for a marriage-based green card?
-You can check your eligibility through Boundless without providing any personal or financial information.
-When you’re ready to apply, Boundless can guide you through every milestone of the marriage-based green card process, including your Form I-485 all the way to the finish line.
-Learn more, or get started today.
+You can explore your options through Boundless without providing any personal or financial information.
+Learn more.

 A marriage-based green card application will not necessarily be denied if the applicant married or filed their application within 90 days of first entering the country.
 But the applicant will face questions about their original intentions, and will have to convince a USCIS officer that they didn’t misrepresent their plans.